-Program Enhancement: For youth who have been ordered into out-of-home placement, they are assessed by JJMH staff to assist in determining appropriateness for level of care placement.
+Program Enhancement: For youth who have been ordered into out-of-home placement, they are assessed to assist in determining appropriateness for level of care placement.
 An increase in the professional services contract with the County Children System of Care (CSOC) was included to offset the costs associated with these assessments in custody.